School of Education

 - Provide visionary leadership for educational policy and change, regionally, nationally, and internationally.

-The School of Education offers over 30 different Master's, Certificate, and Doctoral degree programs.
-The school is organized into four departments: Educational Administration and Policy Studies, Educational and Counseling Psychology, Educational Theory and Practice, and Reading.
+The School of Education offers over 40 different Master's, Certificate, and Doctoral degree programs.
+The school is organized into four departments: Educational & Counseling Psychology, Educational Policy & Leadership, Educational Theory and Practice, and Literacy Teaching and Learning.

-The School of Education offers an undergraduate minor in Educational Studies.
-Requirements for the minor are outlined in the Minors section of this bulletin.
+The School of Education offers an undergraduate major in Human Development and a minor in Educational Studies, and effective Fall 2017, a minor in Leadership and effective in Fall 2020 and minor in Pre-Education.
+Requirements for the major are outlined under the Department of Educational and Counseling Psychology.
+Requirements for the minors are outlined in the Minors section of this bulletin.

 Pathways Into Education (PIE) Center is the central office on campus serving undergraduates and prospective students interested in pursuing careers in education as well as graduate students enrolled in degree programs that lead to teacher certification.